theapache64/bugmailer/README.md

 **Issue or Improvements**

 Shoot me a mail to theapache64@gmail.com :)

-**TODO**

-- Implement curl command for APIRequestBuilder (RetroKit)
-- Implement postman import string